Google unveils new Pixel phone, adds tablet in Apple challenge

 Amazon shipped 21.5 million smart speakers, including those with displays, in the year ended June 30, compared with 18.3 million for Google, according to research firm Canalys.

-Google said in a blog post on Tuesday that it recently delivered some Google Home speakers within 10 minutes of ordering using drones from Alphabet’s Project Wing.
+Google said in a blog post on Tuesday that it recently delivered some Google Home speakers within 10 minutes of ordering using drones from Alphabet’s Wing.

 Shares of speaker maker Sonos Inc were down 5.6 percent on Tuesday.

-Reporting by Paresh Dave and Arjun Panchadar; Editing by Leslie Adler, Peter Henderson and Meredith Mazzilli
+Reporting by Paresh Dave and Arjun Panchadar; Editing by Meredith Mazzilli and Dan Grebler